Koffler Scientific Reserve: Natural heritage

 Situated on the northwestern fringe of the Oak Ridges Moraine, the Koffler Scientific Reserve at Jokers Hill includes a variety of forest types which cover two thirds of the property.
 Wetlands with diverse species make up a small fraction.
 Lands once cleared for agriculture have re-vegetated naturally and now support stands of maple and beech, while hemlock dominates the wetter sections.
 Several eroded areas have been re-planted with red pine.
-The Reserve includes a three-hectare stand of old-growth hardwood forest.
-Today, these forest and wetland communities serve as an 'ecological observatory' where natural processes can be monitored, measured and analyzed.
+The reserve includes a three-hectare stand of old-growth hardwood forest.
+Today, these forest and wetland communities serve as an "ecological observatory" where natural processes can be "monitored, measured and analyzed".
 More than 600 vascular plants, 150 birds, and 30 mammals have been recorded at this site.

 The remaining third of the property encompasses hayfields and pastures from the days when the Reserve was an estate and staging ground for equestrian events.
 Today these lands serve as an 'ecological laboratory' where researchers carry out experiments that subject theories about the environment to scientific testing.

 The Province of Ontario's Ministry of Natural Resources designated the Koffler Scientific Reserve as both an Earth Sciences Area of Natural and Scientific Interest (ANSI) for its unusual patterns of glacial deposit, and a Life Sciences ANSI.
-The University of Toronto's first priority is preservation of the unique ecological environment which is Jokers Hill.

 The spread of invasive species remains a problem at Jokers Hill, and measures have been taken to control populations of Garlic Mustard (Alliaria petiolata) and Purple loosestrife (Lythrum salicaria).

 Research

 Koffler Scientific Reserve at Jokers Hill (KSR) is the site of several ongoing research projects, including studies in forest ecology, soil ecology, biological invasions, plant defences, fungal biodiversity, pollinating insects, plant reproductive ecology, and ecological impacts of global change.
 Over its first 15 years of operation, KSR scientists published more than 65 reports on research conducted at the Reserve.
-These researchers were from all three University of Toronto Campuses, plus the University of Guelph, York University, and the University of New Brunswick in Canada, and from abroad, Cornell University, University of Pittsburgh, Université de Paris and Université de Bordeaux.
+These researchers were from all three University of Toronto campuses, plus the University of Guelph, York University, and the University of New Brunswick in Canada, and from abroad, Cornell University, University of Pittsburgh, Université de Paris and Université de Bordeaux.
 Over the same period, graduate students working onsite completed 15 Ph.D. dissertations and 23 M.Sc. theses.
 Completion of the new laboratory, which includes facilities for DNA analysis, and the installation of field equipment to simulate climate warming in experimental field plots, have increased the depth and range of KSR's research capabilities.

-Teaching
+Teaching and outreach

 The Koffler Scientific Reserve at Jokers Hill is a 'living classroom' for undergraduate and graduate students pursuing university degrees in disciplines ranging from geography and biology to forestry and environmental science.
-Since it first opened for instruction in 2002, the Reserve has provided transformative educational experiences for thousands of students who have undertaken ecological investigations in its forests, fields and wetlands.